MichaelSiehl/Atomic_Subroutines-Part_4--How_To_Cope_With_Unreliable_Data_Transfers/README.md

  Fortran 2008 coarray programming with unordered execution segments (user-defined ordering) and customized synchronization procedures - Atomic Subroutines - Part 4: How to cope with unreliable data transfers with low-level PGAS programming- allow for safe remote communication among a number of coarray images.

 # Overview
 We use Fortran 2008 atomic subroutines to implement customized (or user-defined) synchronization procedures.
-However, remote data transfer through ATOMIC_DEFINE can be rather unreliable and unstable: even with the exactly same setup there is no guarantee that a remote data transfer will complete successfully with actual processors (OpenCoarrays/gfortran/OpenMPI on a Linux system).
-Yet, we can't even be sure that future implementations will offer stable runtime-behavior of remote transfer with ATOMIC_DEFINE since even the Fortran language standard does seem to leave this processor-dependent.<br />
+However, remote data transfer may fail (because of a coding error for an example).<br />
 <br />
 To overcome that problem, this GitHub repository contains a first implementation of a customized synchronization procedure that offers a synchronization diagnostics and allows for remote abort of a synchronization process from another coarray image (that itself is usually not involved with the regular synchronization process).
 Again, only few lines of Fortran code were required to accomplish that. <br />